top of page

 Trip: 27 June 2021.
 From Milos to Kimolos, with the OSIA METHODIA of Kimolos Link.

-The landing craft OSIA METHODIA was ordered built in 2019 in Greece, for the Greek company Kimolos Link.
+The landing craft OSIA METHODIA was built in 2019 in Greece, for the Greek company Kimolos Link.
 She was inserted on the Milos-Kimolos line on the Cyclades, where her company has been based since 2006.

 The Milos-Kimolos line is one of the many small local services found on the Cyclades, on which only a select number of small landing craft operate on a short-distance trip usually connecting a large island with a smaller and less populated one.
 Examples include the Paros-Antiparos line and the Santorini-Thirassia line.
 The Milos-Kimolos line is no exception, and hence daily ferry connections occur between the far larger and more touristic Milos with the more quiet and remote Kimolos.
 The landing craft however does not depart from the port of Adamantas in Milos, which is the island's main port.
 It instead leaves from the port of Apollonia, which is a beautiful coastal village located on the Northeastern part of Milos.
 The service was performed for many years with traditional small wooden boats, until a landing craft was first introduced in 1999.
 This was the veteran landing craft NISSOS KIMOLOS of Karamitsos Ferry Lines, which stayed there for five years before she left in 2004 in order to serve the Megara-Salamina line.
 She was replaced by the slightly larger landing craft LEFKAS of Antiparos NE, which had previously operated on the Ionian Sea under West Ferry from 1983 to 1996 before having a spell on the Paros-Antiparos line.
 The latter operated there for two years, before seeing her service being taken over by the far larger PANAGIA FANEROMENI, which had been bought by the newly-established Kimolos Link.
 This ship, built in 1993, had also previously been operating on the Paros-Antiparos line under Madalena I Shipping.
 Her entry to service was very successful, and she went on to have a 13-year-long spell before her company deemed that it was time to order a larger and more modern landing craft.
 To that end, the OSIA METHODIA was built and completed in 2019.
-Upon her introduction, the PANAGIA FANEROMENI was sold to Guinea-Bissau-based company Consulmar Bissau and was renamed BIJAGÓS I. She has since been serving the Bissau-Enxudé-Bubaque line on the Bijagós Archipelago.
+Upon her introduction, the PANAGIA FANEROMENI was sold to the Guinea-Bissau-based company Consulmar Bissau and was renamed BIJAGÓS I. She has since been serving the Bissau-Enxudé-Bubaque line on the Bijagós Archipelago.

 With the history of both the vessel and her line described in depth, I can now speak about my trip with her.
 Indeed, this was my fourth trip for the 2021 summer season, which began in late June as I had completed my undergraduate studies at Warwick.
 As I was waiting to begin my Master's degree at City, University of London, I had three free months to stay in Greece, and it was the opportunity for me to perform several trips to different islands.
 Therefore, this year was undoubtedly my most productive in terms of traveling and photographing ships of the Greek coastal service, in fact I took almost 4,000 pictures of more than 170 different ships!
-The first days of my summer stay in Greece saw me in Milos and Kimolos, in which I traveled with my brother and my two best friends from my university.
+The first days of my summer stay in Greece saw me in Milos and in Kimolos, to which I traveled with my brother and my two best friends from my university.
 Before reaching Milos, I went alongside my brother to Aegina on 21 June 2021 in order to collect various items from our house.
 We went there with the PHIVOS of Nova Ferries and returned with the APOLLON HELLAS of 2way Ferries.
 Two days later, we headed from Piraeus to Milos with the SPEEDRUNNER III of Aegean Speed Lines, on which I had already traveled on 29 July 2017, while sailing from Sifnos to Piraeus.
 Unfortunately, all pictures that I took during all these trips were lost forever as I lost my camera in Milos.
 As I was unable to find a replacement camera in the island, I was forced to take pictures with my iPhone, and most of them were, unfortunately, of underwhelming quality.
 As such, many pictures in this post fail to match the usual standards of the pictures found in this website.

 After having spent four days in Milos, we then headed to Kimolos from the port of Apollonia, where we waited for the OSIA METHODIA.
 By traveling onboard her, it marked my first trip with a landing craft on the Cyclades since 27 July 2018, when I had traveled with the AGIOS NIKOLAOS of Agia Marina I NE from Antiparos to Paros.
 It was also my first-ever trip to Kimolos and my first-ever trip between two islands of the Western Cyclades.